 This collection consists of one video of what appears to be the Freedom Day protests of January 22, 1964 that occurred for voter registration outside of the courthouse in Hattiesburg, Mississippi.
 The Hattiesburg Civil Rights Film is of particular interest to researchers studying the Civil Rights Movement, Mississippi, and Hattiesburg.

 Photographs, artifacts, and memorabilia from Hattiesburg area businesses and others.

-Images, articles and a book pertaining to the destruction of the Mississippi Gulf Coast by Hurricane Katrina.
-1 cu.ft. and 14 items.
+Materials pertaining to the destruction of the Mississippi Gulf Coast by Hurricane Katrina in August 2005 and the community's rebuilding efforts.

 Al and Fred Key set a record for their endurance flight in 1935.
 They flew their plane Ole Miss over the Meridian area for twenty-seven days.
 Fred Key died in 1971 while Al Key died in 1976.
 Key Field is named in their honor.